Copyright © 1999-2011 by Harold Melton KV5R. All Rights Reserved.

 2003 Update: Computer Sound-card Software

 Lots of “digital” modes can now be demodulated (and transmitted, if you have the license) using only a computer with a sound card and the appropriate software.
 See my web article Getting Started in Digital Modes for info and many links.

 - Don’t mess with “active” antennas, unless you are trying to get shortwave in the car or from motel rooms.

 - Don’t mess with multiband, analog dial-type radios.
 You know the ones that have 21 shortwave bands, AM, FM, TV sound, etc. Get a good digitally-tuned, continuous-coverage (150-30000 kHz) shortwave, in the $150 to $400 range.
 Get one with “BFO” for sideband and CW listening.
 The Sangean 818 is the best radio made for less than $200 and I highly recommend it.
 C-Crane Co. is the best source.

 - Don’t mess with automotive radio shortwave converters or other such rinky-dink shortwave receiver kits.
 They all have a very limited frequency range, typically 1 or 2 megahertz — and the useful shortwave band is is about 20 megahertz wide!
 Gimmicks to get you money…

 - Don’t waste money on “wall plug antennas” that promose to use your whole house wiring as a great antenna.
 They work no better than simply connecting to the ground screw in the center of the outlet plate.

 - Don’t blow $150 on fancy multiband trap-dipole antennas.
 Traps waste power.
-A $30 multiwire ribbon dipole works better.
+A simple wire dipole works better.
 Don’t waste $75 on a simple inverted Vee dipole which you can build yourself for $20 or less.
 Don’t blow $135 on a name-brand discone antenna when you can build one for a few bucks.